Wake Forest Career 1961-1968

 The Faculty Apartments

 The Faculty Apartments were at this time a thriving community of both young faculty families and retired faculty who became friends and surrogate family for their young neighbors.
-The spacious and bright apartments, stately magnolia trees and generous yards were a backdrop for the rising intellectual activity of the campus created by so many new, young faculty members.
-Many life-time friendships were nurtured here.
+The spacious and bright apartments, stately magnolia trees and generous yards were a backdrop for the rising intellectual energy on the campus created by the many new, young faculty members.
+Strong friendships were also being formed.

 Jean remembers this community feeling among the young couples.
 Bill and Mary Lou Cobb and John and Marilyn Roberts were among their friends during these years.
-One weekend, they came to the Christman apartment for Sunday lunch and ended up staying until 5am the next morning, engrossed in conversation and fellowship for the whole span of hours!
+One weekend, they came to the Christman apartment for Sunday lunch and ended up visiting and conversing until 5am the next morning.

 The Christman family was also close to the Vera and Janelle Brown family and the Frank and Kathleen Hasty family, neighbors in Building 2.
-These “local” grandparents doted on Carolyn and Kim.
+These wonderful families became “local” grandparents and doted on Carolyn and Kim.

 Religious and Academic Life on Campus